MahjongPantheon/pantheon/README.md

 To update code on production server you will need to do the following:

-1. (Optional) Pull new containers using `make pull`
+**Quick way**

+Use `make prod_update` to fetch all changes from master branch.
+Please note that your setup and intentions must meet the following requirements:

+- You use git-based version of code (cloned repository)
+- You want to use code from master branch (please note - master is not always stable!)
+- You don't have any changes is your working copy (except `Sigrun-dist/server.js` - this file is a result of `prod_compile`).
+If there are any changes, they will be discarded.
+You can check changes in your working copy using `git status` command.
+Production environment config is excluded from git, so it's guaranteed to be left untouched.

+**Long way**

+Basically these are the same commands that are done inside `make prod_update` but performed one-by-one for better control.

-2. Get new code from the repository (e.g. run `git fetch && git checkout origin/master` in repo folder)
+1. Get new code from the repository (e.g. run `git fetch && git checkout origin/master` in repo folder)
+2. Pull new containers using `make pull`
 3. Restart containers with `make prod_restart` (please use this exact command, otherwise email service will be started with wrong environment settings)
 4. Run `make prod_compile` to build newer versions of the static code.